Avatar helped popularize 3-D films, and today 3-D films are fairly standard at cineplexes everywhere. But what the heck is a 4-D movie?

 Most often, a 5-D attraction presents a 3-D film in a motion simulator theater (in which the seats move in tandem with the action projected on a stationary screen) that also includes water effects or other sensory ticklers.
 6-D or higher attractions include multiple sensory effects, such as water, smell, and air puffs, as well as motion-simulator seats and 3-D content.

 In addition to theater-based attractions, 4-D films are sometimes incorporated into moving rides.
-3-D glasses-wearing passengers traveling through scenes with multiple movie screens in roving motion-base vehicles are bombarded with fire blasts, water drops, and all kinds of other sensory triggers in wild attractions such as Transformers: The Ride 3D at Universal Studios Hollywood and Florida and The Amazing Adventures of Spider-Man at Islands of Adventure.
+Passengers wearing 3-D glasses travel through scenes with multiple movie screens in roving motion-base vehicles and are bombarded with fire blasts, water drops, and all kinds of other sensory triggers in wild attractions such as Transformers: The Ride at Universal Studios Hollywood and Florida and The Amazing Adventures of Spider-Man at Islands of Adventure.
+The results are delightful, divine, diverting, and delicious.